xqb64/tsunami/README.md

 ## Performance

 In a lab environment on a machine with four cores and a direct 15m Category 6e link to the target router, tsunami managed to inspect ~64K ports in under 3 seconds.

-TODO: implement proper throttling and rate limiting, ensuring that all ports that were given are actually inspected.